Last Updated on May 30, 2023 by Caitlin

-The Big Apple offers more entertainment and sightseeing than you’ll know what to do with, but sometimes all you want to do is get away from the hustle and bustle of the city and hit the road.
+The Big Apple offers more entertainment and sightseeing than you’ll know what to do with.
+But sometimes all you want is to get away from the city and hit the road.
 Try one of our top five road trips from NYC if you’re looking for a little escape.

 Fabulous Road Trips from New York City